So I did what any God-fearing Millennial would do.

 Lent says any attempt to increase begins with decrease.

 “He must increase, but I must decrease.”
 No sentence describes John the Baptist more fully.
 John wasn’t a pioneer of humility and selflessness, though.
 He merely modeled the man to whom his words refer, Jesus.

 At its core, Lent is about decrease.
 It’s a declaration against more, a rallying cry against excess.
 And in a culture whose engine runs on success and progress, I’m not sure any message is more important.

-Sin of addition tell you trinkets and niceties are basic needs, constantly luring you with fantasies about how great your life would be if you had this or that.
+The sin of addition tells you trinkets and niceties are basic needs, constantly luring you with fantasies about how great your life would be if you had this or that.
 Sins of addition tell you enough is never enough.
 More is better.
 Always.
 And somehow you need more.

 Lent takes us back to the wilderness where Jesus goes with nothing except his connection with the Father and emerges with a message that transforms the world.

 God isn’t done with us.
-He’s ready to birth something new.
+He wants to do something in us, through us.
 May we prepare accordingly.